zanton123/HaSAPPy/RunninHaSAPPy.md

 ## Section 8: Generate tables

-The Tables.py module provides the user to organize calculated data in an Excel table.
-Selection of parameters and layout of the tables can be customized in the command script.
-The user has further the possibility to specify parameters for sorting and filtering the data.
+The **Tables.py** module implements the output section of the workflow for generating a summary of all calculated parameters on the datasets in table format.
+Multiple tables can be specified and will be combined into an .xlsx formated file that can be opened by common spreadsheet programs (eg. LibreOffice Calc, Microsoft Excel, or WPS (Kingsoft) Office Spreadsheet).
+The parameters to be included and the layout of the tables can be customized in the command script.
+In addition, criteria for  sorting and filtering the data can be specified.

-Indicate the name of the tables (Excel sheets) that you want to generate.
+Specify the names for the tables (Excel sheets) that you want to generate.
+Each worksheet name should be entered on a separate line (multiple worksheets can be generated):
 ```
 Table name representation(add additional lines if necessary):
 @8A) All_data